 “It is extremely difficult to tell the sex of a badger just from its face; a boar is somewhat broader in the jaw, but there have been many times when I was wrong in my determined attempts to sex badgers that way.
 On several occasions I have had a badger in a trap and confidently told bystanders that we had caught a sow, judging by the head, only to be confronted by irrefutable evidence to the contrary after anaesthethizing the animal.
 Some larger boars had a quite unmistakable head, but many I found difficult to identify as males – and I know that this happened to other acknowledged experts, too.”

-Studies on the variation in skull morphology by Russian Academy of Science biologists have revealed that some craniological characteristics show dimorphism between the sexes.
+Nonetheless, studies on the variation in skull morphology by Russian Academy of Science biologists have revealed that some craniological characteristics show dimorphism between the sexes.
 Variation was found in the overall skull size, the length of the lower mandible (jaw) and in the molars, but the most stable characteristic was the length (and to a lesser extent, the width) of the upper canines, which are significantly larger in males than females.
 Given the spread of their data, however, questions remain as to whether canine size is a fool-proof method of sexing a badger.
 Cranial measurements taken together might be more reliable, although work by the WildCRU team at Oxford University on the badgers in Wytham Woods has found that the average variation in skull size between the sexes can be of the order of half a millimetre.
 Such measurements can only be accurately obtained from a dead animal.
-According to the Devon Badger Group, the only way to be sure is to roll it over!

 Males are referred to as boars, while females are called sows.